xen-troops/moulin/docs/quickstart.rst

    one component into another.
 In this way, `Dom0` image can include Linux kernel image generated by `DomD`.
 #.
 There are two parameters: :code:`MACHINE` and
    :code:`USE_PREBUILT_DDK`.
-This allows user to chose target machine and build some proprietary drivers if they have access to corresponding repository.
+This allows user to choose the target machine and build some proprietary drivers if they have access to the corresponding repository.
 #.
 Local `git` repos are used.